Save the Date for the 22nd Annual Occupational Therapy Graduate Research Symposium on Monday, April 20, 2026.

 Program Accreditation:

-Both the B.S./M.S. and B.S./OTD programs offered by Elizabethtown College's Occupational Therapy Program are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+Both the B.S./M.S. the B.S./OTD and the OTD programs offered by Elizabethtown College's Occupational Therapy Program are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 ACOTE's telephone number, c/o AOTA, is (301) 652-6611 and their email address is accred@aota.org.

 Tuition & Fees: